kmazooji/Minimal-Seed-Expansion/README.md

 If you use the code provided here, please cite the paper:

-Kayvon Mazooji, Ilan Shomorony, "Guaranteed Recovery of Unambiguous Clusters," 2025 IEEE International Symposium on Information Theory (ISIT), Ann Arbor, Michigan, June 2025.
+Kayvon Mazooji, Ilan Shomorony, "Guaranteed Recovery of Unambiguous Clusters," arXiv, 2025, arXiv:2501.13093.
+(accepted to 2025 IEEE International Symposium on Information Theory (ISIT), Ann Arbor, Michigan, June 2025)